Nishijama/Nishijama/README.md

 👔 I'm an analyst at McKinsey & Co with over 5 years of experience in corporate environment.

-🌐 I’m currently focusing on mastering javascript for front-end web development.
+🌐 I’m currently focusing on mastering javascript and ReactJS for front-end web development.

+🐍 I've also used Python both for back-end web development and data analysis 🐼

-📙 I love foreign languages - I studied english philology at a university and I'm learining Japanese.
+📙 I love foreign languages - I studied english philology at a university and I'm currently learining Japanese.

 Please check out my projects below ⬇️